Skip to main content.

 • FLCL Home

-Located on the second floor of the Olin Language Center, the language lab provides extensive and bright study space and learning resources for students.
-Equipped with a full computer lab, foreign language texts to borrow, networked- printer, and games from around the world, we are open 7 days a week to provide support to Bard language students.
+Located on the second floor of the Olin Language Center, the Language LAB provides extensive and bright study space and learning resources for students.
+Equipped with a full computer lab, foreign language texts to borrow, networked-printer, and games from around the world, we are open 7 days a week to provide support to Bard language students.

 In the Language Lab